Skip to main content

 How long is a positive LMIA valid?

-A positive LMIA is valid for 6 months from the date of issue.
-The worker must apply for their work permit within this 6-month window.
+A positive LMIA has generally been valid for 6 months from the date of issue, meaning the worker must apply for their work permit within that window or a new LMIA is needed.
+ESDC has adjusted some TFWP timelines in recent changes, so confirm the current validity period on canada.ca.
 If the LMIA expires before the work permit application is submitted, a new LMIA must be obtained.

 Can I change employers on an LMIA work permit?